rebordao/project-euler/README.md

 We value simplicity, memory efficiency, speed optimization, and - as much as possible - using only built-in functions.

-R doesn’t support large integers and for that we had to use the package `gmp`.
+R doesn’t support large integers and for this we used the package `gmp`.

 ## Authors